GMH-Code/Dwasm/README.md

 To build the main project, place `prboom-plus.wad` and other files (such as an IWAD) that you would like to include into the `wasm/fs` folder.
 All filenames must be in **lowercase**.

 Next, run these commands in the Dwasm folder.
 Replace `/tmp/gl4es` with your GL4ES build, if applicable.
-If decided not to build WebGL support, *completely* remove the option `-DGL4ES_PATH=/tmp/gl4es`.
+If you decided not to include WebGL support, *completely* remove the option `-DGL4ES_PATH=/tmp/gl4es`.

     mkdir build
     cd build